 Liberia - EDU

-- Andrew Grunzke; Assistant Professor, Tift College of Education
+- Andrew Grunzke; Associate Professor, Tift College of Education

 ***Students will register for a course from each faculty.****

 Service Project Description:

 For this project, team members will live and work on the campus of Ricks Institute, a tuition-based K–12 school in Virginia, Liberia, about 16 miles east of the nation's capital city of Monrovia.
 Our in-country partner, Rev. Dr. Olu Q. Menjay, is the Chief Administrative Officer and Principal of Ricks Institute.
 He is a 1995 graduate of Mercer University’s College of Liberal Arts and serves as a faculty member of CLA’s Roberts Department of Christianity.
 Ricks Institute's high academic and moral standards distinguish the school from its public counterparts in both operation and reputation as it strives to be an example of academic rigor and Christian service.
 More information about Ricks can be found at the school's website, ricksonline.org.